mlbonniec/epitech-ical/README.md

 Obviously, nothing will be done except to get the information from the calendar, but I preferred to keep you informed.

 ## How to use ?
+1) Clone the project
+2) Host it into your server.
+3) Go on your Epitech intranet.
+    * Section "Administration"
-Just go on your Epitech intranet.
-Section "Administration", then go on "Generate autologin link." (*It'll allow the server to get all your events informations.*)
+    * Then go on "Generate autologin link." (*It'll allow the server to get all your events informations.*)
-Copy only the last part of the URL.
-*example: `https://intra.epitech.eu/auth-29az35erty56ui22o` » `auth-29az35erty56ui22o`*
+    * Copy only the last part of the URL. *example: `https://intra.epitech.eu/auth-29az35erty56ui22o` » `auth-29az35erty56ui22o`*
-Now, you can add this part to the `http://intra.mathislebonniec.fr/events/[your-auth-link]`, and this will give you your intranet calendar!
+4) Now, you can add this part to the `http://YOUR_IP_OR_DOMAIN/events/[your-auth-link]`, and this will give you your intranet calendar!

 ### Use the iCal
 * iOS Calendar